VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_1/Introduction_to_Bash.md

 "test_file.txt" [New File]
 ```

 This is the text file (`test_file.txt`) that you just created.
 The filename will be displayed in the bottom left hand corner with a `[New File]` label.
 You can use the arrow keys to move the cursor around the file.
-You can edit the contents of your document by entering Insert mode by pressing `i`, followed by typing in whatver you would like.
-To leave, we can press `esc`, followed by `:wq` to save and quit (`w` to save, `q` to quit)- you can also use `:x!` to save and quit as well.
-Let's try:
+You can enter `Insert` mode by pressing `i` to edit the contents of your document, followed by typing in whatever you would like.
+To exit `vi`, we first need to get out of `Insert` mode with the `esc` key, followed by `:wq` to save and quit (`w` to save, `q` to quit).

+Let's see if we can put that altogether:

 `i`